Key Takeaways

 This is a general SMTP error indicating that the sending system did not properly authenticate with the receiving system.
 It is a broad code that can stem from several underlying issues, including missing SPF records, failed DKIM signatures, or a lack of DMARC alignment.

-Additionally, it is often the first rejection code senders encounter when their authentication setup is incomplete or misconfigured.
+It is often the first rejection code senders encounter when their authentication setup is incomplete or misconfigured.

 550 5.7.515: Authentication requirements not met